 Patients suitable for admission will be called through to the IUC weekday professional line (0117 2449283 Monday to Friday 8:30 – 18:30) or 999 if clinically appropriate

 Patients with SpO2 93% or higher will be referred to the COVID Virtual Ward via BNSSG SPA: 0300 125 6789 or by emailing the referral form to firstname.lastname@example.org The service runs 8am - 6.30pm.
 Referrals are triaged and patients are contacted as soon as the referral is received within those hours.
 Referrals received out of hours are triaged at 8am the following day.

 The EMIS Covid Pulse Oximeter Electronic Patient Referral Form is available for use on the OneCare EMIS Resource Publisher, or for download and manual import into your EMIS system at https://teamnet.clarity.co.uk/Library/ViewItem/ec9e74d2-b7ad-4b57-bca9-ac9a00d742bd

 When making a referral please give some information about treatment escalation planning.
 The Sirona team need to know that the patient is for escalation of care and what this might be.

-The process is that, if the patient has a deterioration in O2 sats, then this will escalate care to the GP or 999 and there needs to have been agreement that the patient would be for some further step up of care such as oxygen or medication or HDU/ICU/ventilation.
+If the patient has a deterioration in O2 sats, this will escalate care to the GP or 999 and there needs to have been agreement that the patient would be for some further step up of care such as oxygen or medication or HDU/ICU/ventilation.
 Patients with a DNAR in place may still be suitable for oxygen or other intervention so can still be referred.

 Full version of the RECAP-V0 score (REMOTE COVID-19 ASSESSMENT FOR PRIMARY CARE)